 The comprehensive guide below is part of our international removals knowledge pack, which aims to give you a clearer picture of the standard of living and residency requirements in Spain, as well as share plenty of other essential facts about this warm and friendly European country.

 Well, usually, the number one reason for Brits is the weather.
 Spain is one of the sunniest countries in Europe, with some areas enjoying around 300 days of sunshine a year.
 Just think how great it is to be able to appreciate Spain’s amazing nature and popular historical sites without the mandatory umbrella that you’d need most of the time in the UK?

-Also, if you intend to work in Spain as a self-employed person or an employee, you’ll have to register with the country’s social security authorities, in order to be able to contribute to the system and get benefits in times of need.
+Also, if you intend to work in Spain as a self-employed person or an employee, you’ll have to register with the country’s social security authorities to contribute to the system and get benefits in times of need.

 Here’s an approximate list of the most expensive cities and towns in Spain:

 Even if you’re planning to eventually buy a property in Spain, you’ll likely be renting first.
 So depending on the area, the size of the place and whether it comes furnished or not, you can expect to pay between €300 and €1100 per month.
 For example, a monthly rental along the coast around Murcia is about €600 (£530).

 Of course, it gets cheaper if you go further inland.
 In the town, you’ll be paying around €300 per month for a 1-bedroom apartment or a studio flat.

 What you need to show your landlord or agent if you want to rent a place long-term: